Kostr/UEFI-Lessons/Lesson_1/README.md

 [LibraryClasses]
   UefiApplicationEntryPoint
 ```
+Full specification for the "Module Information (INF) File" can be found under https://edk2-docs.gitbook.io/edk-ii-inf-specification/

-After that we need to include our app to some package.
+After the creation of the INF file we need to include our app to some package so we could build it.

 We don't have our own package, so let's include it to `OvmfPkg/OvmfPkgX64.dsc` that we've compiled earlier.
 Add a path to our app *.inf file in the components section.
 ```